raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 --- task ---

 Run your code and then when you press the button, the LED should toggle on or off.
-If you hold the button down it will flash.
+If you hold the button down, it will flash.

 --- /task ---